AlmeidaJoao/optimus-travel/README.md

 For the backend it was straight forward approach, the `backend/Dockerfile` has the instructions to build the image - I've included the the environment variables there for demonstration purposes(🤫 this is our secret)

-### Kubernetes
+### Kubernetes ⚓
-Having the images built and pushed to the container registry of your choice, write your manifest files and just `kubectl` them
+Having the images built and pushed to the container registry of your choice, write your manifest files and just `kubectl` them.
+The `deployment` directory contains the manifest files used for this specific project.

-## Automation
+## Automation 🔁
 For each component of the application I've written continuous integration workflows that simplify, the process of image creation and building.
 ```mermaid
 flowchart TD